The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/safety/_index.md

 Previously, in the RC Transmitter Setup section, we covered [Setting Up Failsafe]({{< relref "../../rc-transmitter-setup/setting-up-failsafe" >}}).
 In QGC we need to make sure we disable some of the failsafe options, as many of them are related to GPS-enabled drones.
-VRC is all about indoor navigation in a GPS-denied environment therefore it warrants a different safety configuration.
+AVR is all about indoor navigation in a GPS-denied environment therefore it warrants a different safety configuration.
 The video below walks through the setup process.